No Straight Roads: Development

 Metronomik was set up by cousins Daim Dziauddin and Wan Hazmer, who were involved in Street Fighter V and Final Fantasy XV in Japan.
 No Straight Roads, their debut title, was developed as a game that could be viewed as proudly Malaysian.

 Hazmer was inspired by other rhythm games while developing No Straight Roads, citing games such as Gitaroo Man, Space Channel 5, and Jet Set Radio.
 The unrealistic skin colours of the cast were adapted from the cartoon Steven Universe, while the surreal art direction and storyline borrowed from JoJo's Bizarre Adventure, Psychonauts, and Scott Pilgrim.

-The musicians behind the game's soundtrack are Falk Au Yeong, Andy Tunstall, James Landino, and Pejman Roozbeh, also known as Funk Fiction.
+Falk Au Yeong, Andy Tunstall, James Landino, and Pejman Roozbeh wrote the game's soundtrack.
 The four of them had worked together on the music of the 2013 fangame Sonic: After the Sequel, and the 2017 action-platformer Spark the Electric Jester.
-Falk, an employee of soundtRec, served as music producer for Upin & Ipin: Keris Siamang Tunggal, the first Malaysian and Southeast Asian animation film nominated to Oscars, and audio engineer for games including Lightning Returns: Final Fantasy XIII and Sonic Mania.

-No Straight Roads also features guest artists in its soundtrack, such as Japanese rock band One Eye Closed, Manchester-based American singer Nikki Simmons, Malaysian guitarist Az Samad, and American producer RoboRob.
+Other artists featured on the soundtrack include composer Masahiro Aoki, drummer Bruno Valverde of the band Angra, Midori Tatematsu of Lovebites, and electronic artist Roborob.

 Reception

 No Straight Roads received "mixed or average" reviews according to review aggregator Metacritic.
-The game was praised due to its music, design and characters, but it was criticized for its gameplay and glitches, especially for Switch version.
+The game was praised due to its music, design and characters, but it was criticized for its gameplay and glitches, especially for the Switch version.
 Forbes via Matt Gardner stated that the game was "one of the greatest games for 2020", citing its "funny story, stunning art direction, an incredible soundtrack, and the often-weird gameplay mechanics".